 Life presents us all with Big Events—some the cause for celebration, some for mourning, some for reflection and deepening of faith.
-The Anglican tradition of which the Episcopal Church is a part, draws on three thousand years of tradition to form liturgies that mark these major turning points—from cradle to grave.
-Each of these services, described more fully below, reminds us and those dear to us, that we are part of a greater river of life—what the Church calls the communion of saints, and that our lives are linked to those of the past and future and to the Kingdom of God.
+The Anglican tradition of which the Episcopal Church is a part draws on three thousand years of tradition to form liturgies that mark these major turning points—from cradle to grave.
+Each of these services described more fully below, reminds us and those dear to us, that we are part of a greater river of life—what the Church calls the communion of saints, and that our lives are linked to those of the past and future and to the Kingdom of God.

-In a lovely turn of phrase the Church defines a sacrament as “an outward and visible sign of an inward and spiritual grace.”
+In a lovely turn of phrase, the Church defines a sacrament as “an outward and visible sign of an inward and spiritual grace.”
 On the north side of the side aisle of St. James is a lovely series of stained glass windows illustrating the liturgies that mark these life events, starting with baptism and ending with burial.
 The brief text below describes the principal liturgies, sketching the “outward and visible sign” and seeking to describe the “inward and spiritual grace” embodied.

 Baptism: Welcome to the Family!

-A new life deserves celebration!
-Holy Baptism is full initiation by water and the Holy Spirit into Christ’s Body, the church and our adoption as children of God.
+A new life deserves a celebration!
+Holy Baptism is full initiation by water and the Holy Spirit into Christ’s Body, the church, and our adoption as children of God.
 Water, representing new birth and the cleansing of sin, is poured on the forehead of the person with the words “I baptize you in the name of the Father, and of the Son and of the Holy Spirit.”
 This action is followed by anointing on the forehead with special oil called Chrism, with the powerful words, “You are sealed by the Holy Spirit in Baptism and marked as Christ’s own forever.”
 Then the congregation welcomes the newly baptized with prayer.
-As the prayer book explains “The bond which God establishes in Baptism is indissoluble;” as a result Baptism is a once-in-a-lifetime event.
+As the prayer book explains “The bond which God establishes in Baptism is indissoluble;” as a result, Baptism is a once-in-a-lifetime event.

-In the Episcopal/Anglican tradition both adults and children are suitable candidates for baptism.
-In either case the candidate for baptism should be “sponsored” by one or more baptized persons (called godparents in the case of children)—a requirement reflecting the circumstance that our faith is a communal as well as an individual responsibility.
+In the Episcopal/Anglican tradition, both adults and children are suitable candidates for baptism.
+In either case, the candidate for baptism should be “sponsored” by one or more baptized persons (called godparents in the case of children)—a requirement reflecting the circumstance that our faith is a communal as well as an individual responsibility.
 At St. James we typically conduct baptisms on the major feast days of the church: at Feast of the Baptism of Jesus (in January), at Easter, at Pentecost (usually falling in May or June), and on All-Saints Day (the Sunday nearest November 1).
 Those wishing to have themselves or their children baptized should contact the Church office.
 We look forward to welcoming you into the greatest family in the world!

 Confirmation: Coming of Age, Reaffirming Faith

-Because for most of its history the Church baptized infants, it realized that as these persons came of age, it was appropriate for them to make a renewed commitment to their faith after learning more about its foundations.
+Because for most of its history, the Church baptized infants, it realized that as these persons came of age, it was appropriate for them to make a renewed commitment to their faith after learning more about its foundations.
 Hence Confirmation—a “confirming” of baptismal vows.
-In either case the confirmation liturgy calls for a bishop to lay hands on the head of the confirmand and to pray that s/he may be strengthened and confirmed in faith.
+In either case, the confirmation liturgy calls for a bishop to lay hands on the head of the confirmand and to pray that s/he may be strengthened and confirmed in faith.
 (Church tradition teaches that there is a continuous line of such laying-on of hands stretching back to the original apostles.)
 In most cases this laying on of hands is preceded by a period of instruction and study of the elements of the faith, lending additional meaning to the event.

 In the modern Church the presence of a bishop for Confirmation allows for Reaffirmation of Faith, through which baptized adults who have drifted away from their faith may reaffirm their commitment in a recognized way; and Reception in which persons baptized and confirmed in other Christian faiths may be “received” into the Episcopal Church.